shadow/shadow-plugin-bitcoin/README.md

-# shadow-plugins-extra
+# shadow-plugin-bitcoin

 Shadow plugin for bitcoind (the Satoshi reference client)

-This repository holds a bitcoin plug-in for Shadow.
+This repository holds a Shadow plug-in that runs bitcoind.
 It can be used to run a private bitcoin network on a single machine using the Shadow discrete-event network simulator.
 For more information about Shadow, see https://shadow.github.io and https://github.com/shadow.

-# dependencies
+## dependencies

 Fedora: